volkaert/simple-event-broker2/README.md

 - Apache Pulsar.
 In dev mode, it uses port 8080 and 6650.
 - Eureka Service Discovery.
 It uses port 8761 (default port for Eureka service).
 - Publication Gateway.
 In dev mode, it uses port 8081.
 - Standard Publication Adapter.
-In dev mode, it uses port 8082.
+Port dynamically defined by Eureka.
+Name in Eureka: StandardPublicationAdapter.
-- Pulsar Publication Manager.
-In dev mode, it uses port 8083.
+  Pulsar Publication Manager.
+Port dynamically defined by Eureka.
+Name in Eureka: PulsarPublicationManager.
 - Pulsar Subscription Manager.
 In dev mode, it uses port 8084.
 - Subscription Gateway (optional).
 In dev mode, it uses port 8085.
 - Standard Subscription Adapter.
 In dev mode, it uses port 8086.